 This course is designed to upskill and certify railway assessment centres staff in the RSSB train driver selection methods.

 - be able to demonstrate that they are taking steps towards obtaining this qualification.

-Railway assessment centre staff responsible for driver psychometric assessment.
+Who should attend?Railway assessment centre staff responsible for driver psychometric assessment.

-Paul has a BSc in Psychology and a Masters in Occupational Psychology.
-Since 2008, Paul has developed and delivered training across many aspects of human factors, including leadership, safety culture, competence and psychometric assessment, incident investigation, and non-technical skills.
+Paul Leach, Head of Human FactorsPaul has a BSc in Psychology, an MSc in Occupational Psychology and is a Registered Occupational Psychologist with the Health and Care Professions Council.
+Since 2008, Paul has developed and delivered training across many aspects of human factors, including leadership, safety culture, competence and psychometric assessment, incident investigation and non-technical skills.

 Priya Shah, Senior Human Factors SpecialistPriya has an MSc in Occupational Psychology and is a member of both the British Psychological Society and the Chartered Institute of Ergonomics and Human Factors.
 She has over 20 years’ experience developing and delivering training in education and safety-critical settings, covering topics such as competence, risk-based training needs analysis, non-technical skills, and psychometric assessment.